Noahlopez0518/Equipment-Lakehouse-Data-Platform/docs/SETUP_GUIDE.md

 ## Support

 For issues specific to:
-- **Tenna API**: Contact Tenna support or check API docs
+- **API**: Contact support or check API docs
 - **Microsoft Fabric**: Check Microsoft Fabric documentation
 - **This implementation**: Open an issue on GitHub

 ---

-**Congratulations!** You now have a fully automated data platform. 🎉# Setup Guide - Tenna Lakehouse Data Platform
+**Congratulations!** You now have a fully automated data platform. 🎉# Setup Guide - Lakehouse Data Platform

-This guide walks you through setting up the Tenna data platform in Microsoft Fabric.
+This guide walks you through setting up the data platform in Microsoft Fabric.

 ## Prerequisites

 - Microsoft Fabric workspace with appropriate permissions
-- Tenna account with API access
+- Account with API access
-- Tenna API token (get from account settings)
+- API token (get from account settings)

 ## Step 1: Create Lakehouse

 1. Open your Microsoft Fabric workspace
 2. Click **+ New** → **Lakehouse**
-3. Name it: `Tenna_Raw`
+3. Name it: `Data_Raw`
 4. Click **Create**

 ## Step 2: Upload Notebooks